£260

 Engage in full-scale film production.
 From rehearsals to on-set challenges, students will experience the excitement and pace of a real film shoot.

-View the end results, as our young filmmakers showcase their final films.
-It’s a celebration of creativity, hard work, and a week of unparalleled learning.
+Witness our young filmmakers showcase their devised film to an eager audience.
+It’s a celebration of creativity, hard work, and a week of joyful learning.

 Our film camp is led by seasoned industry professionals and talented conservatoire students from our school.
 Your child will receive supportive and practical guidance, insider tips, and mentorship from those who know the craft inside out.